 4) Use social media, correctly

 There are currently north of 2 BILLION social media users in the world, chances are your audience is part of that crowd.
-If your social media voice doesn't match up with your content voice, you’re missing a potentially HUGE market segment.
+If your social media voice doesn't match your content voice, you're missing a potentially HUGE market segment.
 A quick realignment can work wonders for your overall reach, engagement, and conversion from these channels.

 There are two keys to a working social media strategy: